WokLibCodeClub/.github/profile/README.md

 At the next session we will take a break from Scratch and do some coding using the BBC micro:bit!

+Please try to arrive a little bit before 10.30am so that you have time to get logged in to your Code for Life and Scratch accounts and be ready to start at 10.30am. **MAKE SURE YOU KNOW THE PASSWORDS FOR YOUR ACCOUNTS!!!!**

 ### Coding for the BBC micro:bit

 ![BBC micro:bit](bbc_microbit.png)